Xilinx/AI-Engine-Test-Harness/docs/src/index.rst

 AIE Test Harness
 =================

 This repository provides a test harness to help AIE developers easily build and test their AIE graph on VCK190 boards.
-This test harness is designed to provide a very simple and natural transition from the AIE simulation environment to testing on hardware.
+This test harness is designed to provide a very simple and intuitive transition from the AIE simulation environment to testing on hardware.
 With the test harness, AIE graphs running in simulation can be taken to hardware in just a few minutes and with only a few minor modifications.

 The test harness consists of three main elements: